fterh/heimdall/README.md

 5. Set up Serverless, then `serverless deploy`.
 6. Add a receipt rule in SES to trigger your S3 bucket (created in step 3).

+## Features

+### Receiving

+To be completed.

+### Replying

+By default, your replies will be sent to the alias to be forwarded to the original sender.
+Other recipients in the original email will not receive your reply.

+You can include other recipients in the "to" and "cc" list, either by manually inserting them, or using "reply-all".

+If you do that, you will disclose your email address to them.
+The original sender will still not be able to see your email address, or these other recipients (provided you reply to the alias).

 ## Commands

 To interact with the service, send a single email to one of the following email addresses.